 On November 17, Dr. Virgilio performed cardioversion, an outpatiet procedure to stop the atrial fibrillation I’d been experiencing since my first symptoms.
 The procedure was successful, but I had a bad side effect from the Propofol, an anesthetic I’d had previously without incident.
 While lying in recovery, I began having a feeling of pin pricks on my arms and legs, followed by a feeling of burning on my skin, followed by extreme pain all over my body, some of the worst pain I’ve ever endured.
 I couldn’t stand to be touched, and when the nurse removed the electrodes that had been stuck to my chest, I felt as though she was tearing out pieces of flesh.
 Fortunately, the symptoms gradually subsided and were gone in an hour or two.

 During a conversation with the anesthesiologist when we had time to kill prior to the cardioversion, I mentioned that my sister was a doctor.
-He asked if she was living, and was incredulous that someone my age had a sister.
+He asked if she was living, and was incredulous that someone my age had a living older sister.
 He said we obviously have good genes.
 I told him that our parents died at 47 and 52 – but I added that they both smoked.
 Then the anesthesiologist asked what kind of doctor my sister was.
 I responded, “She’s an anesthesiologist.”

 As I write this, I’m feeling good.
 I’m back to exercising and taking daily walks.
 I get stronger every day.